 “We are… the un-proud non-possessors of objects whose chief substance is that of the transient symbol.
-Our Puritan fear of the love of things turns out to have been groundless after all, for we do not love things or even possess them: they pass through our lives as barium passes through the digestive tract, unassimilated, their function merely to flash signals along the way.”
+So our Puritan fear of the love of things turns out to have been groundless after all, for we do not love or even possess them: they pass through our lives as barium passes through the digestive tract, unassimilated, their function merely to flash signals along the way.”

 Branding, this aspiration of meaning

-From this perspective, there are several people who do not perceive a meaning of life and of the world they live in , especially when the faith in God is diminished or inexistent.
+From this perspective, several people do not perceive meaning in life and the world they live in , significantly when faith in God is diminished or inexistent.
 The more unsatisfied “holes”, the faster they run to “fill” them.
 With what?
 With products and services.
 See the excellent case study that is Great Britain , which has replaced the Christian religion with the consumerism religion .

 According to the Christian religion, only the adoration of God is allowed.
 However, the mission of branding is to create, as much as possible, a religious experience .
-Clients shall not dare say that this is what they want but this is the goal, this is the infinity of perfection to which a strategist’s work aspires.
+Of course, clients shall not dare say that this is what they want, but this is the goal; this is the infinity of perfection to which a strategist’s work aspires.

-Director Morgan Spurlock has found in the documentary Super Size me (2004) how a significant part of the children in the USA rather recognize the Ronald MacDonald character than Jesus Christ.
+Director Morgan Spurlock has found in the documentary Super Size me (2004) how a significant part of children in the USA instead recognize the Ronald MacDonald character than Jesus Christ.

-Which is the answer of the Church to such competition?
-A first hypothesis, that we, however, know that it does not work in the real world of marketing, is that the branding of large corporations is not a competition for the Church.
+Which is the answer of the Church to the such competition?
+A first hypothesis that we, however, know that does not work in the real world of marketing is that the branding of large corporations is not a competition for the Church.
 At least not directly.
 Eventually, the Orthodox Church has to confront the religious brands from its own category, as I was writing in the article The Branding of the Romanian Orthodox Church, Under the (Bene)diction of His Holiness Daniel (?) .
-However, connecting the dots, the indirect meaning of a confrontation for the time and preoccupations of the believers between the Church and the companies seems clearer and clearer to perceive.
+However, by connecting the dots, the indirect meaning of a confrontation for the time and preoccupations of the believers between the Church and the companies seems more transparent and precise.

-Branding, as a process, starts with the person, as a model, “clothing” the product with the suited traits, in order to be felt as similar, as alike.
-The identity which is created thus has a body (the logo for which the company has the trademark), a spirit (the significance created by associating what is in the consumer’s mind with a certain trait), and a spiritual aspiration, a meaning to create fulfillment by satisfying a desire or a necessity.
+Branding, as a process, starts with the person, as a model, “clothing,” the product with the suited traits, to be felt as similar.
+The identity which is created thus has a body (the logo for which the company has the trademark), a spirit (the significance created by associating what is in the consumer’s mind with a particular trait), and a spiritual aspiration, a meaning to create fulfillment by satisfying a desire or a necessity.

-What happens however when you proceed backward?
+What happens, however, when you proceed backward?
 Let’s imagine that we start with a product that we use to “clothe” the man with all his required desires so that he would want that product.
 The man already has a physiological body.
-His spirit receives the significance of the brand that the company wants to associate the product with.
+His spirit recognizes the significance of the brand with which the company wants to associate the product.
 For instance, who is the most Nike of your friends?
-Nike thus appears, in this random example, as a much more clearly defined identity for the product, than for the one who carries it.
+Nike thus appears, in this random example, as a much more clearly defined identity for the product than for the one who carries it.
 Nike identity matters for the Nike culture.
 And those who are Nike recognize one another.
-The Nike individual also has a spiritual aspiration : that of comfortableness, movement in the open air, sports, and why not, freedom.
+The Nike individual also has a spiritual aspiration : comfortableness, movement in the open air, sports, and, why not, freedom.

 Starting from concrete (man) to abstract (brand) is an operation easy to understand by analogy, without a faith trick .
-It is always easier to start with what is tangible and visible for all.
-However, starting from abstract to concrete is an operation of controlling the content which can hardly be understood by empiricists, and especially by the Disneyland citizen, on whom I will particularly write in the second part of this article.
+It is always easier to start with tangible and visible things.
+However, creating from abstract to concrete is an operation of controlling the content, which can hardly be understood by empiricists, especially by the Disneyland citizen, whom I will particularly write about in the second part of this article.

-The first truth is that any company, any firm, any corporation, is a juridical person.
+The first truth is that any company, firm, or corporation is a juridical person.
 A person has rights and freedoms .
 It is easy to generalize when we deal with non-physical entities.
-Even though a corporation does not have a body to display to the law, in court and in the criminal law, its existence is just as real and it has rights, just as an individual.
-Among them, one can mention the right to pursue material gains, by promoting its products and services.
-When Joe Blow who sells insurances and works as a freelancer, or the aunt who has a stand at the market, or the administrator of the LLC who employs you, or the corporation Coca-Cola HBC Romania SA pays taxes to the state – they have the same quality of person before the law.
+Even though a corporation does not have a body to display to the law, in court and criminal law, its existence is just as real, and it has rights as an individual.
+For example, one can mention the right to pursue material gains by promoting its products and services.
+When Joe Blow, who sells insurance and works as a freelancer, or the aunt who has a stand at the market, or the administrator of the LLC who employs you, or the corporation Coca-Cola HBC Romania SA pays taxes to the state – they have the same quality of person before the law.

-If what I wrote above confuses you, then this will confuse you even more: “Slavery is the legal fiction that a person is a property.
-The juridical personality of corporations is the legal fiction that a property is a person” .
+If what I wrote above confuses you, this will confuse you even more: “Slavery is the legal fiction that a person is a property.
+Likewise, the juridical personality of corporations is the legal fiction that a property is a person” .

-Thus, just as every person (natural or juridical) has the right to be defended by law, similarly, any person (natural or juridical) has the right to promote their services and products, as they see fit and useful, as long as they comply with the laws.
-A young professional who specializes himself in a certain field can choose who to work for, who is good or bad to work for.
-Discernment between right and wrong is made by each person’s consciousness.
-Moreover, the values by which they guide their success are different for each of them .
+Thus, just as every person (natural or juridical) has the right to be defended by law, any person (natural or juridical) has the right to promote their services and products as they see fit and valuable, as long as they comply with the laws.
+A young professional specializing in a particular field can choose who to work for and who is good or bad to work for.
+Each person’s consciousness makes discernment between right and wrong.
+Moreover, the values that guide their success differ for each of them .

-For instance, if I consider that it is important for me to respect life as early as the time of conception, then I will most likely refuse to work for the image of any of the Companies Pepsi, Kraft Foods, or Nestle, and probably even never buy their products again, because they use flavor enhancers based on cells of aborted fetuses .
+For instance, if I consider that it is essential for me to respect life as early as the time of conception, then I will most likely refuse to work for the image of any of the Companies Pepsi, Kraft Foods, or Nestle, and probably even never repurchase their products, because they use flavor enhancers based on cells of aborted fetuses .
 Thus, I will sleep better at night.

 I randomly chose this example.
-Some prefer to boycott entire ranges of services and products (e.g. those who only ride bikes and use the train because they do not approve of fossil fuels, and the wars that one comes to for securing ores and deposits ).
-There are all sorts of causes, and on the internet, one can find a lot of real proof against the behaviors of large corporations.
+Some prefer to boycott entire ranges of services and products (e.g., those who only ride bikes and use the train because they disapprove of fossil fuels and the wars that one comes to for securing ores and deposits ).
+There are all sorts of causes, and on the internet, one can find a lot of real proof of the behaviors of large corporations.
 Undoubtedly, if you search for all of them, you will soon be left without too large of a range of options.
 Nevertheless, one can always find clients.

 1 Grant, Marcus Victor (January 31st, 2014) A avea si a pastra, Economia Online nr.
 21, http://economiaonline.ro/a-avea-si-a-pastra/